- Designed for those who wish to pursue a career in computer game development and/or developing gaming content for media organisations

 4 years sandwich programme

-Once you have achieved a set of base skills, you will be encouraged to develop your skills in, and understanding of, games design and development.
-You will achieve this by producing a series of practical projects that require you to adopt increasingly creative solutions and take on greater management of the process.
-The final year project enables you to develop your skills in a key area of games design and development, creating a deep knowledge of a specialist area.
-You will also see a product through from initiation to completion.
+The final year project enables you to develop your skills in a key area of games design and development creating a deep knowledge of a specialist area and see a product through from initiation to completion.

 What you'll study